 ➤ Save some money by buying your entrance in advance ➥ BUY IT HERE

 Get Instagram-worthy pictures at Torre de Collserola

-Another spot to enjoy mesmerizing views over the city and the mountains (on a clear day you can see up to 70km away!) is viewing dock (El Mirador) at the Torre de Collserola, located not far from the Tibidabo, a vintage amusement park that both kids and adults love (BOOK HERE your Tibidabo Amusement Park Admission Ticket).
+Another spot to enjoy mesmerizing views over the city and the mountains (on a clear day you can see up to 70km away!) is viewing dock (El Mirador) at the Torre de Collserola, located not far from the Tibidabo, a vintage amusement park that both kids and adults love.

-The best part about Torre de Collserola is that it’s it’s not very well known, and being one of the non touristy things to do in Barcelona, you might have it all for you!
+The best part about Torre de Collserola is that it’s not very well known, and being one of the non touristy things to do in Barcelona, you might have it all for yourself!